Duration |

 Take a break and enjoy a delicious Egyptian lunch full of authentic flavors.
 As you eat, take in stunning views of Cairo and feel the vibrant energy of the city.
 A meal with a view you won’t forget!

-Wrap up your family trip with a visit to the Grand Egyptian Museum, a modern architectural marvel near the Great Pyramids of Giza, which opened in 2024.
+Wrap up your family trip with a visit to the New Grand Egyptian Museum, a modern architectural marvel near the Great Pyramids of Giza, which opened in 2024.
 The museum showcases over 100,000 artifacts, including the complete treasures of King Tutankhamun’s tomb, discovered by Howard Carter in 1922.
 Its galleries span thousands of years of Egyptian history, from Pharaoh Khufu, who built the Great Pyramid, to the cultural legacy of the New Kingdom.

 After exploring Egypt's ancient wonders, relax at your Cairo hotel.
 Experience the city's vibrant energy, where modern life meets incredible history.
 It's the perfect way to enjoy Egypt’s charm and create lasting memories with your family.